babylonchain/finality-provider/docs/finality-provider.md

 ## 3. Add key for the consumer chain

-The finality provider daemon requires the existence of a keyring that contains an account with Babylon token funds to pay for transactions.
-This key will be also used to pay for fees of transactions to the consumer chain.
+The finality provider daemon requires the existence of a keyring that contains an account for the finality provider with Babylon token funds to pay and sign transactions.
+This key identifies the finality provider and will be also used to pay for fees of transactions to the consumer chain.

 Use the following command to add the key: